neonkore/Nunicode/README.md

 [TOC]

-This is i18n library implementing Unicode 7.0.0.
+This is i18n library implementing Unicode 7.0.

 nunicode is trying to carefully follow the Unicode specification with reasonable trade-offs.
-It doesn't implement the entire standard, but it does provide most of the operations on Unicode strings.
+It doesn't implement the entire standard, but it does provide most common operations on Unicode strings.

 What it can do: